bioinfomics-unipd/DIGIMON-16S/README.md

-# DIGIMON-16S
+# DIGIMON-16S IDentIfication of 16s Genes In MicrObial geNomes
+- logo (optional)
+- brief introduction about script usage

 _This code was developed as part of a project carried out by Erinda Rruci, Giulia Fiorito, Sofia Stocco, Marwan Sharawy during the course of Microbial Metagenomics (Molecular Biology master degree) at the University of Padova.
 The project was supervised by Prof. Stefano Campanaro, Dr. Maria Silvia Morlino, Dr. Edoardo Bizzotto, and Dr. Gabriele Ghiotto._

-## IDentIfication of 16s Genes In MicrObial geNomes

-- logo (optional)
-- brief introduction about script usage

 ## Requirements
 This program has been designed to work with a specific folder structure: